zcrabbit/vbpi-gnn/README.md

 python main.py --dataset DS1  --brlen_model gnn --gnn_type edge --hL 2 --hdim 100 --maxIter 400000 --empFreq --psp

 ```
 You can also load the data, set up and train the model on your own.
-See more details in [main.py](https://github.com/zcrabbit/vbpi-gnn/blob/main/main.py).
+See more details in [main.py](https://github.com/zcrabbit/vbpi-gnn/blob/main/main.py) and [run_tde.py](https://github.com/zcrabbit/vbpi-gnn/blob/main/run_tde.py).